What is Pennsaid?

 Use Pennsaid exactly as prescribed by your doctor.
-Do not use in larger or smaller amounts or for longer than recommended.
-Follow the directions on your prescription label.
-When treating osteoarthritis, keep using any oral medications your doctor has prescribed.
+Follow all directions on your prescription label.
+Do not use this medicine in larger amounts or for longer than recommended.
+Use the lowest dose that is effective in treating your condition.

-Do not use Pennsaid on an open skin wound, or on areas of eczema, infection, skin rash, or burn injury.
-Do not cover the treated skin with a bandage or expose it to heat from a hot tub, heating pad, sauna, or heated water bed.
-Heat or bandaging can increase the amount of drug you absorb through your skin and may cause harmful effects.
-Wash your hands after applying Pennsaid.
+Do not apply Pennsaid to an open skin wound, or on areas of infection, rash, or burn.
+Do not cover treated skin with a bandage or expose it to heat from a hot tub, heating pad, or sauna.

 Store Pennsaid at room temperature away from moisture and heat.
 Do not freeze.